hellbox/srob-migration/content/reviews/take-this-sentence-for-example.md

 His final writing used that turn-of-phrase: "A canoe trip has become simply a rite of oneness with certain terrain, a diversion of the field, an act performed not because it is necessary but because there is value in the act itself."

 (James Somers did a wonderful investigation of what dictionary McPhee was using, since more modern dictionaries are not nearly as lyrical.
-He not only discovers it, but [gives instructions on how to install it on your phone or computer]((http://jsomers.net/blog/dictionary "You&#8217;re probably using the wrong dictionary &laquo;  the jsomers.net blog").)
+He not only discovers it, but <a href="http://jsomers.net/blog/dictionary">gives instructions on how to install it on your phone or computer</a>.)

 Smart writers like McPHee have used dictionaries to aid their writing for years, and although much of that use comes through well-turned definitions, even more comes from the under-appreciated writing that gives us sunny context in dark horizons of words: the example sentence.